Do Go On - 396 - Rosemary Brown: A Musical Seance

 Her legacy does live on.

-And in 2019, a selection of the piano music she transcribed by Rachmaninoff, Beethoven and Liszt was performed by pianist Siwan Rees during the London Contemporary Music Festival.
+And in 2019, a selection of the piano music she transcribed by Rachmaninov, Beethoven,

 Wow.

-composer Sir Donald Tovey, who provided a blurb for her
+was perhaps best summed up by respected composer Sir Donald Tovey, who provided a blurb for her

-before the world new or unusual ideas and experiences.
+place before the world new or unusual ideas and experiences.
 Those who are most likely to block

-progress in your world are the inveterate skeptics who fondly assume that their immovable intellectualism denotes an ingenious and infallible judgment.
+progress in your world are the inveterate skeptics who fondly assume that their immovable

 I like that paragraph.

-Did she write her own book?
+Did she write her own blur?

 No, she didn't.